darrinholst/darrinholst.github.com/source/_posts/2012-07-09-regexp-golf.markdown

 I was going to name this post Vim Golf, but it turned out to be more of a regex experiment than vim keystrokes.

-So I found this cool [iftt recipe](http://ifttt.com/recipes/37991) that logs all of your tweets to a dropbox file.
+So I found this cool [ifttt recipe](http://ifttt.com/recipes/37991) that logs all of your tweets to a dropbox file.
 It puts them all in a single file with a format of: